New York Fed sets fee structure and terms for agreement with BlackRock

-NEW YORK, March 27 (Reuters) - The New York Federal Reserve released the fee structure and terms for its agreement to hire the asset management firm BlackRock to guide some of the central bank’s massive bond buying operations.
+NEW YORK (Reuters) - The New York Federal Reserve released the fee structure and terms for its agreement to hire the asset management firm BlackRock to guide some of the central bank’s massive bond buying operations.

 The New York Fed said earlier this week that it hired BlackRock to manage bond purchases and oversee certain liquidity facilities, including the secondary market corporate credit facility, which will purchase corporate bonds and exchange-traded funds.